 Wind and solar producer tops Exxon as most valuable U.S. energy company

-It's a milestone for renewable energy in the U.S.: A solar and wind power provider on Friday briefly topped ExxonMobil as America's most valuable energy company.
+It's a milestone for renewable energy in the U.S.: A solar and wind power provider topped ExxonMobil as America's most valuable energy company.

-NextEra Energy, based in Juno Beach, Florida, temporarily eclipsed Exxon when its value hit $138.3 billion, edging out the fossil-fuel giant.
-Although the two have since swapped places, with Exxon worth about $2 billion more as of the close of trading on Monday, NextEra's enormous growth underlines the shift toward clean energy amid growing planetary destruction as a result of climate change.
-The two companies closed neck-and-neck yesterday, both at $142.7 billion.
-NextEra remains more valuable than Chevron, America's No. 2 oil and gas producer.
+NextEra Energy, based in Juno Beach, Florida, eclipsed Exxon this week when its value hit $143.8 billion, edging out the fossil-fuel giant.
+After the close of trading on Wednesday, NextEra was worth $900 million more that Exxon and about $2 billion more than Chevron, America's No. 2 oil and gas producer.

+NextEra's enormous growth underlines the shift toward clean energy amid growing planetary destruction as a result of climate change.
+Exxon, once the world's most valuable company, has seen its revenues and profits slide over the last decade.

 The company's growth has also been unimpeded by the coronavirus pandemic.
 "This is the best renewables development environment we've ever been in," Rebecca Kujawa, NextEra's chief financial officer, told investors last month.